PennLINC/IntermodalCoupling/index.md

 - Volume to surface projection : https://github.com/PennBBL/tutorials/wiki/3D-Volume-to-Surface-Projection-(FS)

-   *script: vol2surf.sh*

-    - This script converts the transform matrix (lta_convert), projects the volume to the surface (mri_vol2surf), and resamples the surface to fsaverage5 space (mri_surf2surf).
+Script: *vol2surf.sh* converts the transform matrix (lta_convert), projects the volume to the surface (mri_vol2surf), and resamples the surface to fsaverage5 space (mri_surf2surf).

 - how to generate 2D coupling maps : https://github.com/PennBBL/tutorials/wiki/Surface-Coupling

-   *script: coupling_v2.R (calls kth_neighbors_v3.R)*

-    - This script estimates coupling for a given list of subjects.
+Script: *coupling_v2.R* (calls kth_neighbors_v3.R) estimates coupling for a given list of subjects.
 Flag options for the coupling job are listed at the top of this script.

-   *script: kth_neighbors_v3.R*

-    - This script is run by coupling_v2.R and estimates the first k sets of nearest neighbors for each vertex for a particular template.
+Script: *kth_neighbors_v3.R* is run by coupling_v2.R and estimates the first k sets of nearest neighbors for each vertex for a particular template.

 ### Coupling Regressions